 We get it, you have a million things on your plate as a small business owner.
 But taking the time to educate yourself about the switch to EMV — and other secure payment methods like NFC and contactless — is worth it.
 We regularly update the New Payment Technologies section of this blog with everything you need to know about the shift to EMV and NFC.
 We also send out a monthly newsletter that contains essential intel about the switch to EMV and NFC, as well as other tips for how to run your business.
 You can sign up for that here.

 Get a new reader that accepts chip cards

 Like we mentioned, you’ll need a new credit card reader to accept chip cards.
 But don’t worry, it won’t cost you an arm and a leg.
 At Square, we’re committed to making the shift to EMV as painless and affordable as possible for small businesses everywhere.
-The Square contactless and chip reader — which accepts both chip cards and contactless payments like Apple Pay — is just $49.
-It’ll allow you to securely process payments from any customer who walks through your door.
+The Square Reader for contactless and chip — which accepts both chip cards and contactless payments like Apple Pay — allows you to securely process payments from any customer who walks through your door.

 Learn how to accept chip cards

 What many people don’t realize is that the way you actually process a chip card transaction is different than a magnetic-stripe card transaction.
 With magstripe cards, you swipe the card through the reader horizontally.
 With an EMV transaction, you actually dip the card into the reader vertically — chip side down.